| |

 what quantities to use.
 Mix together: thai fish sauce, sugar, lime juice, minced scallions, minced cilantro,

+and minced chilis.
 When the rice has been in the fridge long

 enough, heat enough peanut oil in a deep pot to cover the balls you'll